-- Understanding just how often to replace your furnace or air conditioner filter.
+- Determining just how often to replace your furnace or air conditioner filter.

 When To Change Your Air Filters

-Figuring out how often to change your air filters can depend on several factors:
+Choosing how often to change your air filters relies upon several factors:

-- Pets – Birds, cats, dogs, hamsters (do you have one?), etc.
+- Pets – Cats, dogs, birds, etc.

-- Occupancy of the home
+- Number of people in the home

-- Seldom used home or single occupant homes without pets or allergies: Change 6-12 months
+- Infrequently occupied home or single occupant homes without pets or allergies: Change 6-12 months

-- Common suburban home without pets: Change every 90 days
+- Average suburban home without pets: Change every 90 days

-- Got a cat or dog: Change every 60 days
+- Add a dog or cat: Change every 60 days

 - Multiple pets or have allergies: Change every 30-45 days